 i have taught absolute beginners from ages 5-85, college students in undergraduate and graduate music programs, master classes to international guitarists, special interest clinics for working professionals, private lessons to hobbyists who enjoy strumming chords and playing songs at home, and many others.
 My depth of experience as a guitar educator spans almost three decades and has allowed me to share my love of music with people of all backgrounds, interests, and abilities.

 Although other professions, such as a dentist or lawyer or school teacher, have governing bodies that set standards to determine proficiency, guitar teachers do not answer to any set of qualifications or standards that allow the prospective student to gauge quality.
 Unfortunately, this has led to an abundance of under-qualified teachers leading unknowing students to develop poor musical habits that are detrimental to growth.
 It is important to ask for the background, education, and experience of any prospective teacher, including their college degrees.
 If these answers seem promising, ask to schedule a paid trial lesson.
 This can help one find the right fit in order to make the most progress on the guitar without having to overcome any bad habits that might be burned in through poor instruction.

-Guitar Lessons Acoustic Guitar Lessons Audio Engineering Schools Arrangement And Composition Lessons Audio Production Classes Audition Prep Lessons Bass Guitar Lessons Blues Guitar Lessons Classical Guitar Lessons Composition Lessons Electric Guitar Lessons Logic Pro Software Lessons Music Performance Lessons Music Recording Classes Music Theory Lessons Piano Lessons Songwriting Classes Aikido Martial Arts Martial Arts Classes
+Acoustic Guitar Lessons Aikido Martial Arts Arrangement And Composition Lessons Audio Engineering Schools Audio Production Classes Audition Prep Lessons Bass Guitar Lessons Blues Guitar Lessons Classical Guitar Lessons Composition Lessons Electric Guitar Lessons Guitar Lessons Logic Pro Software Lessons Music Performance Lessons Music Recording Classes Music Theory Lessons Piano Lessons Songwriting Classes Hapkido Martial Arts Music Teachers